Insurance:

 Payment

 I accept all major credit cards as forms of payment.
-I also accept payment directly on my site via this page.
+I also accept HSA and FSA payments.

 Cancellation Policy